 Routers provide basic traffic filtering capabilities, such as blocking the Internet traffic with access control lists (ACLs).
 An ACL is a sequential list of Permit or Deny statements that apply to addresses or upper-layer protocols.
 These lists tell the router what types of packets to: PERMIT or DENY.
 When using an access-list to filter traffic, a PERMIT statement is used to "allow" traffic, while a DENY statement is used to "block" traffic.

-Open NetSim and click Examples > Experiments > Basic-networking-commands-Ping-Route-Add/Delete/Print-and-ACL > Sample-1 as shown below Figure 26-1.
+Open NetSim and click on Experiments> Advanced Routing> Basic networking commands Ping Route Add/Delete/Print and ACL then click on the tile in the middle panel to load the example as shown in below Figure 26-1.